 What is the validity of a Tanzania Volunteer eVisa?

-The validity period of a Tanzania Volunteer eVisa is 90 days after arrival after the date of arrival.
+The validity period of a Tanzania Volunteer eVisa is 90 days after arrival.

 How many entries does a Tanzania Volunteer eVisa cover and what is the duration of stay?